Crataco/ai-guide/guide/original.md

 ## MODEL SETTINGS

 You can influence how the models generate by changing your settings.
 For well-supported models, try the defaults.
 If not the defaults, try the presets.
+For LLaMA, use [r/LocalLLaMA's guide](https://old.reddit.com/r/LocalLLaMA/wiki/index#wiki_parameters).

-This guide focuses on the settings present in KoboldAI/TavernAI (via KAI).
+This guide focuses on the settings present in KoboldAI and proxy frontends.
 They're also available in the Text Generation UI, but instead go by their [Huggingface codenames](https://huggingface.co/docs/transformers/main_classes/text_generation#transformers.GenerationConfig).

 - **"Temperature"** (`temperature`), which affects how creative the AI's responses are.
 If the AI plays it too safe for you, turn it up.
 If the AI is too chaotic, turn it down.
 On KoboldAI, I find 0.5-0.7 a good balance for GPT-Neo and OPT.
 On Oobabooga's, I was able to get good results as high as 2.0 using larger Pythia models just as long as `top-k` is enabled (without it I get word salad).